-The MTS fee is set yearly at the Society’s Annual General Meeting (AGM).
-The fee for the 2017-2018 school year is $988.
+The MTS fee is set yearly at the Society’s Provincial Council and Annual General Meeting (AGM).
+The fee for the 2021-2022 school year is $1047.
 The MTS fee will be divided evenly in each paycheque from October through June.

 TRAF contributions are deducted from September through June based on the number of pensionable days paid in each month.
 TRAF contributions will fluctuate month-to-month from September to June and there are no contributions deducted in July and August unless the member is in a position that includes paid days in the summer months.

 It is the responsibility of the teacher to inform the division of changes in classification.
 After receiving confirmation from Education Certification, members must submit paperwork to the Division to upgrade their classification.
 The effective date of the new rate of pay is dependent on the date notification to the Division is made.
 For example, if a teacher obtains evidence of a new qualification prior to June 1 and submits evidence to the Division prior to July first, the change in salary will be retroactive to June 1st of that year.